mkahe/text-summarizer/README.md

 # Project details

+The detailed overleaf document could be found from here: https://www.overleaf.com/8834188557dskgqvmsthhk

 We shall consider structured document containing a title, abstract and a set of subsections.
 We would like to build a text summarizer such that it tracks important keywords in the document.
 For this purpose, the first step is identify these keywords.

 ## Stage 1